cljncrz/chloie-admin-dashboard/docs/CLOUD_FUNCTIONS_DEPLOYMENT.md

 ## Overview

 The admin notification system has been moved to **Cloud Functions** for server-side, reliable notification creation.
-Three Cloud Functions now automatically create persisted admin notifications when:
+Four Cloud Functions now automatically create persisted admin notifications when:

 1. **New pending booking** is created (`onNewPendingBooking`)
 2. **New reschedule request** is created (`onNewRescheduleRequest`)
 3. **Booking is cancelled** (`onBookingCancelled`)
+4. **New damage report** is submitted (`onNewDamageReport`)

 ## Cloud Functions Added